the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 	- Publishing House: +2 Culture
 	- However, they now have a civ-wide limit of 2 each and you cannot have more than one of the four in the same city, and they will shut down when the faction runs out of Power instead of still functioning until falling into negative Power.
 Content Farms also unlock at Networking and require Data Centers instead of Broadcast Towers.
 - Arcology Dome buffed to +250 City HP and +33% Water, but requires the city to be of size 20 or higher.
-- Carbon Capture *severely* nerfed; instead of adding Food/Happiness to Grasslands, it adds +1 Production to Tree plantations.
-Additionally, its maintenance cost is increased by 1 and it consumes Power.
 - Government building adjustments:
 	- All Congress variants that reduce Unhappiness have their potency reduced by half.
 	- All Council variants are increased to a minimum production cost of 100.